 While culture, quality data, executive sponsorship and engaged stakeholders play vital roles in a successful BI initiative, ultimately, the underlying technology is what will make it work.

-When considering what BI tools to implement, here are five key questions to ask:
+When considering what BI solutions to implement, here are five key questions to ask:

 1. Is it flexible?

-A quality BI tool must be deployed across a variety of platforms, from on-premise to mobile.
+A quality BI solution must be deployed across a variety of platforms, from on-premise to mobile.

 Users expect to have access to their data wherever they and whatever device they may be using.
-Your BI tool should not create boundaries when it comes to access and analysis.
+Your BI solution should not create boundaries when it comes to access and analysis.